GhaliahES/Base_Control/README.md

 4. Sublime Text for the Coding
 5. XAMPP for the Localhost
 6. Firefox browser
-7. with the help of Youtube, w3schools, google and the official group of the Smartmethods IOT section
+7. help of Youtube, w3schools, google and the official group of the Smartmethods IOT section